Slow Cooker Turnip Greens makes easy work of a favorite Southern dish. Perfect for busy weeknights, Sunday suppers, and New Year’s Day!

 A few years ago, I’d planned to make a traditional Southern Supper one Sunday but knew we were going to be out of the house most of the day with various activities.
 I knew the turnip greens needed to cook low and slow to produce tons of pot liquor like my husband likes for eating with his cornbread.
 Otherwise, I could’ve made quick skillet turnip greens like I’ve shared before and that we love to make for easy weeknights.
 But, this Sunday, I wanted the style my Grandmother would’ve made and cook all day.

 So, I decided I’d give them a try in my slow cooker.
-Heavens to Betsy if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
+Goodness gracious if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
 The best part, I didn’t have to worry with them all day long.
 I popped them into my slow cooker, added water and seasonings and set the timer.
 My slow cooker did all the work.

 I love it when things come together like that.
 Don’t you?

-- 3 turnips, peeled and cut into quarters
+- 3 medium turnips peeled and cut into quarters

 - Fill clean sink about halfway with lukewarm water.
 Chop turnip greens and place into the sink to clean.
 Agitate the water and turnip greens with your hands to dislodge any dirt and grit from the turnip greens.
 Drain water and repeat once or twice until the greens feel clean and no dirt remains in the bottom of the sink when rinsing.

 - Spray insert of slow cooker with non-stick cooking spray.